Be a role model Kia pai ō tauira

 Read the transcript

-In-person Inspiring the Future events last two to four hours.
+In-person Inspiring the Future events usually last one to three hours.
 You should also allow time to travel to and from the event, as well as up to an hour for preparation.

-Online Inspiring the Future event times vary, but usually take around one hour.
+Online Inspiring the Future events usually take around one hour.
 For these events, you can dial in from the comfort of your own home or workplace.

 Once you sign up, you will get access to resources and guidance to help you prepare for events.
 You can access these when you sign into your account.